Photography Pricing Calculator

 Why do I need to factor in editing time?

 Editing often takes 2-3x your shooting time.
 A 2-hour portrait session may need 4-6 hours of editing.
 A 10-hour wedding can require 30-50 hours of post-processing.
-Failing to account for this is the #1 reason photographers underprice.
+Ignoring this is the most common underpricing mistake.

 Should I use packages or hourly rates?

-Most client photographers use packages (2-3 tiers covering common needs).
-This simplifies decisions for clients and helps you control time commitment.
-Hourly works better for corporate/commercial work where scope varies.
+Most client photographers use packages with 2-3 tiers because they simplify decisions for clients and help you control time commitment.
+Hourly pricing works better for corporate or commercial work where scope varies.

 Pricing suggestions are estimates based on industry averages.
 Your optimal rates depend on location, experience, niche, and local competition.
 This is not business advice.